pollypkg/polly/.github/PULL_REQUEST_TEMPLATE/explore_example.md

 #### How did you decide whether it was worth making particular queries into reusable signals?

 #### Which part of the polly spec was most confusing to work with?
-If you figured it out, what did you see that helpd you figure it out?
+If you figured it out, what helped you get there?

 #### Is there anything about observing the SUO that the polly schema did not allow you to express in the pop?